| Written and Edited By: MarkEAW

 Primary Flight Stick has Rudder and Throttle built in, Its ideal to use those,

-other wise if you want secondary componets, down grade your stick so Windows doesn't recognize the built-in
+other wise if you want secondary components, down grade your stick so Windows doesn't recognize the built-in

 twist-handle or built-in throttle.
 Read on.